matrix-io/matrix-documentation/docs/Alexa/MatrixCreator.md

 The original Alexa on a Pi project required manual download of libraries/dependencies and updating a series of configuration files that were prone to human error.
 To make the process faster and easier, we’ve included an install script with the project that will take care of all the heavy lifting.
 Not only does this reduce setup time to less than an hour on a Raspberry Pi 3, it only requires developers to adjust three variables in a single install script -

 ### Step 1: Setting up your Pi
-Configure your RaspberryPi like a original Alexa documentation, for this please completing steps: **1,2,3,4,5 and 6** from original documentation: [Raspberry Pi](Raspberry-Pi)
+Configure your RaspberryPi like a original Alexa documentation, for this please completing steps: **1,2,3,4,5 and 6** from original documentation: [Raspberry Pi][2]

 ---